Large Scale Commercial Art Installations

 Large commercial environments demand more than individual artworks.
 They require a system.
 When dozens of rooms, hallways, and shared spaces are involved, the difference between a successful installation and a visual mess comes down to planning, cohesion, and execution.

-Peter James Photography Gallery specializes in large scale commercial art installations for corporate campuses, headquarters, and multi building environments.
+Peter James Photography Gallery specializes in large scale commercial art installations for medical facilities, corporate campuses, and multi office and multi building environments.
 With an extensive curated collection and a proven mockup process, organizations are supported in creating unified art experiences that feel intentional from the first room to the fiftieth.

 Large scale does not simply mean large artwork.
 It means complexity.